NEW UPDATE: The virtual Arles was rebuilt at a new sim: Torell Nederland.

-UPDATE: It seems that the virtual Arles is gone (I’m having a busy time IRL now, so I couldn’t check it myself in SL).
+UPDATE: It seems that the virtual Arles is gone (I’m having a busy time IRL right now, so I couldn’t check it myself in SL).
+The sim is still there, but it seems it’s someone’s private home now.
 Anyway, I’ll leave this post here as a document of that amazing place.
-May it be back someday.
+May it be back some day.

 Vincent van Gogh has been taken to Second Life in more than one occasion.
 Actually, he has inspired some of the best creations SL has ever hosted – like the sim where this brilliant machinima by Robbie Dingo was filmed.
 Another great initiative that goes more or less in the same direction is